netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 an endpoint can explicitly select paths or avoid paths.
 This allows avoiding or abandoning paths for more paths with more suitable properties.
-Notably, for SCION, it is expected that path selection may be performed by a user, or by a configuration file.
+Notably, for SCION, path selection is often not done by an algorithm but may be performed by a user or through a configuration file.

 ## MTU {#mtu}

-The MTU may be used for calculating the available payload size.
+The MTU may be used to calculate the available payload size.
 SCION inserts an additional header ({{Section 2 of SCION-DP}}) into every packet.
 The header size depends on the IP family (e.g., IP4 vs IPv6 addresses) and on the "length" of the path, i.e., the number of